matiasvlevi/OpenAI-Discord/README.md

 # GPT-3 Discord bot

 Talk to gpt-3 through discord!
+This bot uses the [OpenAI API](https://openai.com/) to generate text from a prompt.

 <br/>